 Where can you use your own computer in the library?

 Wireless and Hardwired Networking Includes information on Internet access for personal computers in the library.
 Before using your wireless, you must register it with Information Technology Services on campus.
 Click here to find out more about that.

-If you do not have a laptop computer available, you may use the computers in the Rod Library Student Computer Center located on the first floor (behind the MultiService Center), or any of the other Student Computer Centers on campus.
+If you do not have a laptop computer available, you may check out a laptop from the circulation desk, use any computer located in a public space in the library, or any of the Student Computer Centers on campus.

 Where can you go to get training to use email, e-Learning, Microsoft Office 7 programs, and OneNote?

 Information Technology Services

 Training | Current Month's Calendar View [of Workshops]

 These workshops are open to all faculty, staff, and students at no charge.